Jackson, MS to New Haven, CT Movers (NEW 2026 Costs)

 - New Haven is considered to be safer than Jackson with a safety index of 41.8 vs Jackson's 17.62.

-- Air quality in New Haven is good, and in Jackson it's good.
+- Air quality in New Haven is Good, and in Jackson it's Good.

 - Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Connecticut moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company's license in Connecticut, visit the state's public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to New Haven.
+- Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to New Haven.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opting for Released Value Protection is a budget-friendly choice, as it comes at no extra cost from movers, although it provides minimal coverage.
 Under this option, the mover's liability is limited to a maximum of 60 cents per pound per article.
 If your belongings are valuable and you seek coverage beyond this limited protection, it's recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.

 Where to live in New Haven